 Cook P, Al-Ali S. 1997: Submacroscopic Interpretation of Human Sectional Anatomy Using Plastinated E 12 Sections.
 J Int Soc Plastination 12(2):17-27.

 Fasel J, Mohler R, Lehmann B. 1988: A technical note for improvement of the El2 technique.
 J Int Soc Plastination 2( 1):4-7.

 Pereira-Sampaia MA, van Horst C, Marques-Sampaia BPS, Smodlaka H, Favorito LA, Sampaia FIB, Henry RW.
 2006 : Theoretical considerations and preliminary studies on alcohol as an intermediary solvent.
+Abstract presented at The 13th International Conference on Plastination - Vienna, Austria, July 2 to 7, 2006.
 J Int Soc Plastination 21 :27-28.